Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 Some great information on the daily accounting of the bat’s activity can be found on the Austin Bat Refuge website.
 There are some great tips on visiting the area.

 2. Round Rock

-Quickly becoming a popular attraction by people wanting to find an alternative to the large crowds just up the road at Congress Ave.
+It is quickly becoming a popular attraction among people wanting to find an alternative to the large crowds just up the road at Congress Ave.
 Bridge, this colony of Mexican Free-tailed Bats, is another Texas find.

 The cool and quirky thing about this location is you have to sit at the Napa Auto Parts store across from the overpass to watch them, and it’s worth it.